Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud: Introduction

-Out last contribution is to summarize the implications of what we learn on using autoencoder-based AD in production (\autoref{sec:imp}).
-We show that autoencoder-based AD are better at detecting some anomalies than others, and that autoencoder-based AD works best with certain classes of anomalies (\autoref{sec:imp_strength}).
-We then show that noise-free training data is not always necessary for AD (\autoref{sec:imp_noise}).
-We lastly show that autoencoder-based AD and heuristic-based filters each has its own strengths and could be used jointly for the best of both worlds (\autoref{sec:imp_combine}).
+Out last contribution is to summarize the implications of what we learn on using autoencoder-based AD in production (\autoref{sec:imp}): training with noisy real-world data is possible (\autoref{sec:imp_noise}), autoencoder can reliably detect real-world anomalies on well-represented unordered features (whose benign values appear frequently in training data, \autoref{sec:imp_strength}) and combinations of autoencoder-based AD and heuristic-based filters can help both (\autoref{sec:imp_combine}).